57hemanth/DocFollow/backend/README.md

-# PingDoc Backend
+# Backend

-This directory contains the FastAPI backend for the PingDoc application.
+This directory contains the FastAPI backend for the application.
 It provides a RESTful API for managing patients, appointments, follow-ups, and more.

 ## Getting Started